nekto-kotik/sqlantern-cms-modules/README.md

 There is no need to _refresh modifications_ to enable or disable the module.

 ### Uninstallation
+**OpenCart 2**: There is no real uninstallation, unfortunately.
+You have to delete the files manually (refer to `src/sqlantern-opencart/upload` for the list of files to delete).
-Delete it in "Extensions > Installer" to uninstall, like most other extensions.
+**OpenCart 3**: Delete it in "Extensions > Installer" to uninstall, like most other extensions.

 ### Limitations of the OpenCart integration
 Only the "mysqli" database driver is supported.\